[Work - in - progress]

 What’s inside:

-• A playbook on building immunity against abuse
+• a playbook on building immunity against abuse

 • 10 survival tactics

-• Questions to spot abuse
+• questions to spot abuse

-• Resources on narcissism
+• resources on narcissism

-• The biggest point about surviving abuse
+• the main point about surviving abuse

 HOW TO HUG